crushingourenemies/Election-Templates/README.md

 Voting [[is now open]][[opens at (time=@@VotingOpen@@)]] in this @@Type@@.
 Voting will be from (time=@@VotingOpen@@) (your forum time) to (time=@@VotingEnd@@) (your forum time), and ballots submitted outside that time are invalid.

-Everyone who is a Regional Assembly member at the time voting opens is eligible to vote.
-Loss of Regional Assembly membership before the close of voting also results in loss of eligibility to vote.
+Everyone who is a Citizen at the time voting opens is eligible to vote.
+Loss of Citizenship before the close of voting also results in loss of eligibility to vote.

 Voters must use the following voting form: